ganslate-team/CBCT-to-CT-cycle-consistent-GANs/README.md

 ## Structure

-This repository contains the experiment configuration files and PyTorch dataset loading and preprocessing for our paper "Name of The Paper".
+This repository contains the experiment configuration files and PyTorch dataset loading and preprocessing that we used in our paper.

 It is organized into two folders: